Error Code: 4C Samsung

 Common Causes

-- Clogged Mesh Filters: Sediment blocks the water intake screens.
+- Clogged Mesh Filters: Sediment blocks the water intake screens (Most Common).

 - Kinked Hoses: The washer was pushed back too far, pinching the hose.